trinodb/trino/docs/src/main/sphinx/connector/prometheus.rst

 ``prometheus.bearer.token.file``         File holding bearer token if needed for access to Prometheus
 ======================================== ============================================================================================

-Not Exhausting Your Trino Available Heap
+Not exhausting your Trino available heap
 -----------------------------------------

 The ``prometheus.query.chunk.size.duration`` and ``prometheus.max.query.range.duration`` are values to protect Trino from